 Collaboration can be supported in several ways.
 First, a PDM system may be the gateway that a team uses to access the information under discussion avoiding the need to copy and distribute a series of paper documents.
 Second, the PDM system may provide a synchronous or asynchronous collaboration environment for team members to access, present, review and product feedback on product and process information.
 Further, this collaboration tool may incorporate a view and mark-up capability and the provide the ability to store marked-up files or documents by collaborator.
 Third, what are now described as collaborative product commerce systems (CPC), provide extended PDM functionality and access control outside the enterprise for customers, suppliers and interested third parties (e.g., regulatory agencies).
 This speeds the distribution of information, enhances coordination, and speeds the capture of feedback.

-A PDM system provides benefits in a number of areas:
+A PDM or PLM system provides benefits in a number of areas: